hallettj/hallettj.github.com/source/_posts/2014-08-02-javascript-generators-and-functional-reactive-programming.markdown

 snippets.

 *Edited 2014-08-05:* The hypothetical generators that I describe are immutable, not stateless.
-Thanks to Blix for pointing out the distinction.
+Thanks to Blixt for pointing out the distinction.

 [generators]: http://tobyho.com/2013/06/16/what-are-generators/
 [promises]: http://sitr.us/2012/07/31/promise-pipelines-in-javascript.html